snail perched on a stack of coins

 7. Protect your website with a firewall, antivirus, anti-spyware/malware and anti-spam software, and an SSL certificate that encrypts the data submitted to you via the forms on your website.
 With all of this security comes updates, so be sure to update your software on a regular basis.

 8. Shut it down!
-Shut down your computer when it’s not in use to prevent attacks from happening and/or stop any attack in process.
+Shut down your computer when it’s not in use to prevent attacks from happening and/or stop any attack in the process.

 9. Download with care.
-Many forms of malware are sent via email and if you click on a link or download a file from the internet, you may be unwittingly installing malware or spyware that can make your business vulnerable to attacks, ransomware or a data breach.
+Many forms of malware are sent via email, and if you click on a link or download a file from the internet, you may be unwittingly installing malware or spyware that can make your business vulnerable to attacks, ransomware, or a data breach.

 10. Don’t click.
 You might think you’re closing a malicious popup only to find that the “X” you clicked on to close the box started an action instead.
 Instead of clicking to close a pop-up window or ad, close the browser window instead.